Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 ### Multiple Detectors

-In the previous example for a simple for ([Building a Macro](./building-a-macro.md)) only one detector was used.
+In the previous [example](./create-edit-a-macro.md#example-calculating-photosystem-ii-efficiency) for a simple Macro only one detector was used.
 But it can happen, that a measurement requires multiple detectors.
 This can be accomplished in two different ways as described.
 The number of data-points within the `data_raw` element in both examples the same, but the way the data is collected is fundamentally different (see [Detectors - Output Examples](../protocols/detectors.md#examples)).

 ### One Detector per Pulse-Set